- Awards & Fellowships

 The rewarding process of carrying out the interdisciplinary research plan set out in the AIM Thesis Proposal in collaboration with the two co-advisors is the capstone of the AIM Ph.D. program.
 There will typically be pitfalls, and the final form of the project may well differ from the original plan, but this is the very nature of fundamental research.

-When both co-advisors are satisfied with the quantity and quality of the completed research, the student must write a dissertation.
+Students are strongly encouraged to prepare and update written drafts and outlines of their research plans and results from the beginning of their research, i.e. starting in the first year.
+Ideally, manuscripts will be prepared and submitted for publication before the final year of the Ph.D.
+When both co-advisors are satisfied with the quantity and quality of the completed research, the research should be assembled into a dissertation.
 The dissertation is a document that describes the entire research project, including scholarly background, methodology of research, and original results.
 The dissertation must be prepared in accordance with the regulations in the Dissertation Handbook published by the Rackham Graduate School.
 Examples of actual dissertations written by former AIM Ph.D. students can be found on the Program History page.

 Resources to help start the writing process: